 Our preliminary attempt in algorithm development involved using the MOG2 background subtraction algorithm available in OpenCV.
 In addition, the algorithm uses a facial detecting algorithm using Haar Cascades.
 These combined approaches try to determine the background of the image from the video by focusing on the non-moving aspects in the background versus the moving aspect in the foreground.
 The algorithm secondarily uses facial recognition and determines that everything within the bounding ellipse of the face is not in the background.

 Preliminary results of testing with a background subtraction yielded the results shown in Figure 5.
-As you can see, the algorithm while doing a fairly decent job, still improperly identifies some of the subjects facial features as being part of the background.
-It also incorrectly determines pieces of the background are in the foreground.
+As you can see, while the algorithm did a fairly decent job it still improperly identified some of the subject’s facial features as being part of the background.
+It also incorrectly determined pieces of the background were in the foreground.